 Jakob Dupont, M.D., 58, has served as our Executive Vice President, Global Head of Research & Development since May 2020.
 From December 2018 to May 2020, Dr. Dupont served as Chief Medical Officer at Gossamer Bio, Inc. He previously served as the Vice President and Global Head of Breast and Gynecologic Cancer Development for Genentech USA, Inc. (Roche) from January 2017 to December 2018.
 Before that, Dr. Dupont served as the Senior Vice President and Chief Medical Officer of OncoMed Pharmaceuticals, Inc. from January 2012 to December 2016 and as the Vice President, Clinical Research from October 2011 to January 2012.
 From September 2006 to October 2011, Dr. Dupont held roles of increasing responsibility in early to late-stage clinical development at Genentech, most recently as its Global Medical Director, Avastin from January 2011, in which capacity he oversaw the global medical strategy and late-stage medical program for Avastin.
-Dr. Dupont has served as a member of the board of directors of Apexigen, Inc. since August 2020, and as a member of the board of directors of Imugene Ltd., since September 2022.
-Since February 2009, Dr. Dupont has also served as an adjunct clinical assistant professor at the Stanford University School of Medicine.
+Dr. Dupont has served as a member of the board of directors of Apexigen, Inc. since August 2020, and as a member of the board of directors of Medicine.
 Prior to joining Genentech in 2006, Dr. Dupont was a faculty member at Memorial Sloan-Kettering Cancer Center from January 2002 to September 2006.
 Dr. Dupont holds an A.B. in Philosophy from Vassar College, an M.A. in Philosophy from New York University, and an M.D. from the Joan & Sanford I. Weill Medical College of Cornell University.